 The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
 EOE, including disability/vets

 Department Details: Equivalent relevant work experience may be substituted for degree requirement.

 Minimum Education Level Required: Baccalaureate

-Work Schedule: Position occasionally may be required to work on the evenings and weekends.
+Work Schedule: The position will require flexibility with shift/hours and occasionally will be required to work on the evenings and weekends.

 Hiring Range: $23,868.00 - $37,752.00

 Background Check: For position finalists, employment with the University will require successful completion of a background check

 Child Protection Clearances: The following PA Act 153 clearances and background checks are required prior to commencement of employment and as a condition of continued employment: PA State Police Criminal Record Check, FBI Criminal Record Check, PA Child Abuse History Clearance.

 Required Documents: Resume